Steve Surridge: Business career

 From 2002 to 2007, Surridge spent five years of his professional career working with Ernst & Young as a financial modeling consultant.
 From 2008 to 2016, Steve pursued a corporate career and became the Chief Financial Officer for the New Zealand companies Solid Energy and Tait Communications.

-Surridge starting developing a customised valuation tools for major players in the commercial real estate industry in Australasia.
+Surridge starting developing a customised valuation tool for major players in the commercial real estate industry in Australasia.
 This work highlighted a common need in commercial real estate investment tools and resulted in the development of a bespoke solution for property valuation, which led to the formation of Forbury in 2003.